IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 ![Image](week1images/open-terminal.png)

 I then proceeded to type `ssh cs15lwi23awg@ieng6.ucsd.edu` into the terminal and hit enter.
-After a bit, it asked me if I wanted to trust the connection, which I did by typing `yes` and hitting enter.
-It then asked me for my password which after typing in (note: nothing will show up when typing in your password) allowed me to connect successfully as seen below:
+It then asked me for my password which after typing in (note: nothing will show up when typing in your password) allowed me to connect successfully as seen below.
+Note: If it is the first time trying a remote connection, it will ask if you want to trust the source.
+Simply type `yes` to allow it.

 ![Image](week1images/logged-in.png)